Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 - Murray has taken 16.0 shots per game this season and made 7.3 per game, which account for 14.7% and 13.2%, respectively, of his team's total.

-- He's connected on 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

-- Murray's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the sixth-ranked squad in the NBA, conceding 41.9 rebounds per contest.
+- On the glass, the Heat are sixth in the NBA, conceding 41.9 rebounds per game.

-- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the league.
+- Allowing 25.6 assists per game, the Heat are the 14th-ranked team in the NBA.

-- Looking at 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the league.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, conceding 13.1 made 3-pointers per contest.

 Jamal Murray vs. the Heat